fullstaq-ruby/server-edition/README.md

  * Increase performance — thanks to the usage of better memory allocators.

 You can think of Fullstaq Ruby as a competitor of `apt/yum install ruby`, `rbenv install` and `rvm install`.
 We supply [native OS packages](#how-it-works) for various Ruby versions, which are optionally compiled with [Jemalloc](#what-is-jemalloc-and-how-does-it-benefit-me) or [malloc_trim](#what-is-malloc-trim-and-how-does-it-benefit-me), allowing for lower memory usage and potentially increased performance.
 Our [packaging method](#minor_version_packages) allows much easier security patching.

+> Fullstaq Ruby is a work-in-progress!
+Features like APT/YUM repo, editions optimized for containers and Heroku, and much more, are planned.
+Please see [our roadmap](https://github.com/fullstaq-labs/fullstaq-ruby-umbrella/projects).

 **Table of contents:**